Exhibition extended through November 18.

 With this exhibition, McNeely’s multi-panel paintings will simultaneously be viewable across three cities in the United States.
 As well as the three works on view in Los Angeles, McNeely’s Is It Real?
 Yes, It Is!
 (1969) can be seen at the Whitney Museum in New York, while her four-panel Woman’s Psyche (1968) is on view at the Rubell Museum in Washington DC.

-Juanita McNeely was born in St. Louis, Missouri, in 1936 and currently lives and works in New York City.
+Juanita McNeely was born in St. Louis, Missouri, in 1936 and lived and worked in New York City.
 She received a BFA from the St. Louis School of Fine Arts at Washington University, and an MFA from Southern Illinois University.
 McNeely has been the subject of solo exhibitions at James Fuentes, Mitchell Algus Gallery, Brandeis University, Montclair State University, and Elaine Benson Gallery, and has been featured in group exhibitions at the Whitney Museum and Rubell Museum.
-Her work is in the collections of the the Whitney Museum; Women's Studies Research Center at Brandeis University; the Minneapolis Institute of Art; the National Museum of History & Art in Taipei; the Oakleigh Collection at Skidmore College; Palacio de las Bellas Artes in Mexico City; the Rubell Collection; the Morris Library at Southern Illinois University; the St. Louis Art Museum; and the William and Uyendale Scott Memorial Women Artists Study Collection at Bryn Mawr College.
+Her work is in the collections of the the Whitney Museum; Women's Studies Research Center at Brandeis University; the Minneapolis Institute of Art; the National Museum of History & Art in Taipei; the Oakleigh Collection at Skidmore College; Palacio de las Bellas Artes in Mexico City; the Rubell Collection; the Morris Library at Southern Illinois University; and the William and Uyendale Scott Memorial Women Artists Study Collection at Bryn Mawr College.